ZIBOT KK

 ——

-Mock-up Production for CES 2019 Exhibition in Collaboration with the Design Team: Leveraging feedback from the prototyping and testing phases, we worked closely with Frank, the lead designer at our Chinese headquarters, to finalize the product concept.
-Based on this collaboration, we created an exhibit mock-up for CES 2019, allowing attendees to experience the product’s design and functionality firsthand.
-This process also enabled us to finalize the product’s detailed designs and present the physical prototype to industry stakeholders at the exhibition.
+Collaborating with the Design Team to Produce the CES 2019 Exhibition Mockup: Building on insights gained from iterative prototyping and testing, we worked closely with Frank, the lead designer at our China headquarters, to finalize the product design concept.
+Based on this concept, we produced a mockup for display at CES 2019, allowing industry stakeholders to experience the product’s look and functionality firsthand.
+This process helped finalize the detailed design of the product and enabled us to present a tangible prototype at a major global exhibition.

 IMPACT